Pan-fried Potato Latkes use mashed potatoes instead of grated potatoes for the perfect crispy-outside soft-inside Chanukah treat.

 This recipe gets me even more excited about cooking every Chanukah!
 It’s my favorite way to make traditional potato latkes, using mashed potato instead of grated potato and pan-frying them.
-This is ideal if you like a crispy-crunchy outside but soft potato insides.
+This is ideal if you like a crispy-crunchy outside but soft potato inside.

 Ingredients & Substitutions